BernadetteCh/ReleaseRandomizerApp/README.md

 # ReleaseRandomizerApp
-A straightforward app designed to randomly pick a developer from the team to manage the release process
+A straightforward app designed to randomly pick a developer from the team to manage the release process.